Ingrid Jonker: Death

 Laurens van der Post later said about Ingrid, "Her suicide to me is almost like the suicide of Afrikanerdom...
 She was rejected by her father, her people and her lover, even Uys so self-absorbed in his own emotions...
 I was so horrified...
 By the dangers of her childlike vulnerability that I wrote to Jack Cope and begged him to come over and fetch her from Europe and offered to pay his fare...
 But once Jack had her, he just gave her cold pieces of his cold mind in return.
 He was the only person... who could have saved her.
 Perhaps he tried, I do not know.
 I may be unfair...she needed, as we all do, and some of us thank God get, a loving and understanding human heart to take us in."

 Ingrid's sister Anna Jonker and her bohemian friends had originally planned a secular funeral, at which Ingrid's poems were to be read aloud.
 Instead, Abraham Jonker, who was outraged by the idea, overruled his daughter Anna and took control of the arrangements.
 According to the newspapers, Abraham Jonker was determined to keep his daughter's funeral from becoming a protest against the regime, but in this Jonker was almost certainly acting under orders from his Party's Chief Whip in the South African Parliament.
 When the funeral took place on 22 July 1965, there was no church service, but a Dutch Reformed minister, Rev. J.L. van Rooyen, officiated at the graveside.
 Ingrid's sister Anna boycotted the funeral in protest against the change to the arrangements.
 At the funeral, the mourners were divided.
 On one hand were the Jonker family, their friends, and a group of Special Branch detectives.
 On the other were Ingrid's friends from Cape Town's literary bohemia.

-According to Marjorie Wallace, Lulu Jonker approached her step-daughter's friends and told them that those under banning orders would be arrested if any of Ingrid's poem's were read aloud, as that would turn the funeral into a political gathering.
+According to Marjorie Wallace, Lulu Jonker approached her stepdaughter's friends and told them that those under banning orders would be arrested if any of Ingrid's poem's were read aloud, as that would turn the funeral into a political gathering.
 Jack Cope sobbed uncontrollably and had to be held back from throwing himself toward the coffin as it was lowered into the ground.
 After the Jonker family left, Ingrid's friends threw flowers into the grave.
 Cope tossed in a wreath of wild olive that he had picked on the slope above Clifton.
 André Brink chose not to attend the funeral, as he felt it would turn what deserved to be a private event into a public spectacle.